BradF-99/GTAPanicButton/README.md

 Try launching the program in administrator mode.
 I don't know.
 It's never happened to me before.

 * *The program won't open!*
-Make sure you have downloaded the .NET Framework 4.7.2 [which you can download from here.](https://dotnet.microsoft.com/download/dotnet-framework/net472)
+Make sure you have downloaded the latest version of the .NET Framework [which you can download from here.](https://dotnet.microsoft.com/download/dotnet-framework/net472)

 * *My anti-virus suite says this program is a virus / malware / trojan etc!*
 Any builds from this Github releases are confirmed virus-free.
 You can see this with the VirusTotal scans I add to every release.
-Your anti-virus suite may be detecting the slightly dodgy way the keyboard shortcuts or thread sleeping is handled.
+Your anti-virus suite is probably flagging it as it doesn't have a code signature.
 No need to worry.
 Just whitelist it and move on.
 If you are still worried, the code is right here - see for yourself.

 If your problem isn't on this list, or if the solution listed doesn't work, please open a GitHub issue.

-## Things you need

-* **[.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472)** (I don't know if you can use other versions but this is the one it's targeted for)
-* Visual Studio 2019 (if you want to contribute - I use VS2019 Enterprise but other editions should work fine)

-## Contributing

-Feel free.
-I welcome any improvements as long as they work.

 ## Lovely people who helped make this possible